railsuser2014/openobject-doc-book-en/source/book/6/6_16_Sales/index.rst

 .. index::
    pair: module; delivery
-   pair: module; industry
+   pair: module; profile_manfuacturing

 To manage deliveries in Open ERP, install the :mod:`delivery` module.
-If you have installed the :mod:`industry` profile this is installed by default during configuration of the database.
+If you have installed the :mod:`profile_manufacturing` profile this is installed by default during configuration of the database.
 This module enables you to manage:

 * the different carriers with whom you work,